bkper/clasp-types/README.md

 ![library-autocomplete](https://raw.githubusercontent.com/maelcaldas/clasp-types/master/imgs/library-autocomplete.png)

-Also for generation of [Client-side API] to be used with [HTML Service], giving autocomplete and type checking for params of your exposed server functions, on client:
+It also supports generation of [Client-side API] to be used with [HTML Service], giving autocomplete and type checking for params of your exposed server functions, on client:

 ![client-side-api-autocomplete](https://raw.githubusercontent.com/maelcaldas/clasp-types/master/imgs/client-side-api-autocomplete.png)